hedge-hog-23/techthon_prelims/readme.md

 Our User Registration System offers the following features: <br>
 1.Login Page:Users can log in using their email and password. <br>
 2.Signup Page:New users can create an account by providing their name, email, and password. <br>
-3.Forgot Password:Users can reset their password by receiving a reset link through email.
+3.Forgot Password:Users can reset their password by receiving a reset code via mail.

 # 5.User Experience (Screenshots)
 We've designed a user-friendly and responsive interface for easy navigation. <br>